shruthireddyrekula/Image_Classification_MNIST_HWDigits/README.md

 3) Train the model on training data with adam optimizer and categorical_crossentropy loss.

-4) Get the model predictions on new test images
+4) Get the model predictions on test images

 # Data